JAC-CS-Game-Programming-F25/project-insert-name-here/README.md

 For each level (starting at 1), players will face a series of alien hordes/waves equal to the number value of the current level itself.
 The aliens themselves spawn from the edge of the screen and are set to continuously approach the player's ship until they're either fired at and destroyed (in one-hit) or make contact with the player in which the player's ship is destroyed, the game pauses, and they lose one life before the game resumes.
 As the game continues to progress into higher levels, new types of aliens as well as larger numbers of them will begin to appear, forcing the diffculty to continuously increase until it most-likely becomes impossible for any normal person to continue surviving.

 There will be three types of aliens that can appear throughout a play session, each with different AIs in the forms of their movement patterns:

 - Pawn: Pawns are simple aliens that will always move in a straight line towards the player.
 - Scion: Scions are aliens that slowly circle around the ship as they spawn, however their speed increases the closer they get (which caps out at a certain distance from the player).
-- Matriarch: Matriarchs, while being amongst the largest of aliens, are the most difficult to destroy as after a certain period of time they will teleport to a random area on the screen.
-They are normally invincible but have a specific time-window before and after their next teleportation where they are vulnerable to attack.
-Its invincible state is depicted as a repeated flashing from transparent to opaque, which otherwise isn't present when it's vulnerable.

 In addition, there is a chance that upon an alien's defeat that the player gains one of the following power-ups (in which only one can be active at a time):

 - Rapid Fire: The player's fire-rate is temporily doubled for 5 seconds.
 Has a 5% chance of being obtained when an alien is defeated.
 - Shield: The player can be shielded from enemy contact once without losing a life.
 Has a 2% chance of being obtained when an alien is defeated.
-- Time Dilation: Time appears to slow down for 5 seconds, with enemy and player-bullet speeds decreasing to 25% of their original value.
-Has a 0.5% chance of being obtained when an alien is defeated.

-This implementation of *Astral Assault* is a single player experience with an AI.
+This implementation of _Astral Assault_ is a single player experience with an AI.
 The game is played primarily with the mouse to interact with the cards and general GUI.
 The players can optionally hit `P` on their keyboard to pause the game.

 ## 📃 Requirements